opetitprestataire/label-studio/docs/source/guide/storage.md

     - In the **Secret Access Key** field, specify the secret key of the temporary security credentials for an AWS account with access to your S3 bucket.
     - In the **Session Token** field, specify a session token of the temporary security credentials for an AWS account with access to your S3 bucket.
     - (Optional) Enable **Treat every bucket object as a source file** if your bucket contains BLOB storage files such as JPG, MP3, or similar file types.
 This setting creates a URL for each bucket object to use for labeling.
 Leave this option disabled if you have multiple JSON files in the bucket with one task per JSON file.
-    - (Optional) Enable **Recursive scan** to perform recursive scans over the bucket contents if you have nested folders in your S3 bucket.
+    - (Optional) Enable **Scan all sub-folders** to include files from all nested folders within your S3 bucket prefix.
     - Choose whether to disable [**Use pre-signed URLs**](#Pre-signed-URLs-vs-storage-proxies).
         - **ON** - Label Studio generates a pre-signed URL to load media.
         - **OFF** - Label Studio proxies media using its own backend.